Chapter 38:

 This is bad… Youchan would never leave the barriers unattended without warning me, not even for a moment.

 ‘Youchan?’
 Mutsuki called.
-No answer came back.
+No answer.

 He ran in without removing his shoes.
 Mutsuki didn’t want to scare anyone off with the amount of aura he possessed, so he’d always avoided using it to solve anything that can be solved by normal means.
-But Youchan’s sake, he let his senses spread outward in a way he normally avoided inside the shrine out of respect and restraint.
+But for Youchan’s sake, he let his senses spread outward in a way he normally avoided inside the shrine out of respect and restraint.

 Kitchen.
 He found her almost instantly.